Olga Lyubimova: Career

 Since the 2000s she has worked often in television, working on shows including Vzglyad, Orthodox, and Orthodox Calendar.
 She has been head of Channel One's directorate of social and journalistic programs since 2016.

 Her appointment as Minister of Culture was controversial due to past LiveJournal posts by Lyubimova wherein she said she "can't stand going to exhibitions, museums, opera" and explained that "I've been to the British Museum, National Gallery and a few dozen more European and Russian museums and reckon I wasted my time there".
 However, she received support from film critic Anton Dolin, who said "she loves culture, or at least, cinema".

 On 6 May 2020, Olga Lyubimova's Press Secretary announced that she had contracted the COVID-19, but the disease is mild, so hospitalization is not required.
 Since the disease was mild, on 14 May Lyubimova recovered and returned to the exercise of her powers.

+On 17 July 2023, Lyubimova was sanctioned by the United Kingdom for "using her position to support the Russian state's damaging anti-Ukrainian policies".